- Leave Management

 kiwiHR not only manages parental leaves, paternity leaves, and vacation or holiday leaves but also provides accrual calculations, time-off records, and allowances for all your employees.
 It's important to define the different types of leave your company wants to offer to employees.

-kiwiHR knows that meeting the requirements of paternity leave may not be financially lucrative but it helps your employees' overall wellness and by default, your company benefits from employees who are happy and productive.
+kiwiHR knows that meeting the requirements of paternity leave may not be financially lucrative.
+Though it helps your employees' overall wellness and by default, your company benefits from employees who are happy and productive.

 Welcome to our mailing list!
 We hope you enjoy our content!